 After a school incident provokes a teacher to challenge fifteen year-old Junior, he leaves the school on the Spokane Indian Reservation for an all-white school in a nearby town with better resources.
 At first, Junior’s new schoolmates shun him for being different, and at home, his friends shun him for being a traitor and leaving the reservation.
 Through cartoon drawings and frank narrative, Junior wrestles with his own sense of value and the value of his people.

-One of the things so vivid in the story is the poverty in which so many of the families lived.
+The poverty in which so many of the families lived is portrayed so vividly.
 Sadly, stupidly, I had never even thought about this, and I’m ashamed to admit that.
 We talk about ending world hunger and people talk about children in the US being hungry, too.
 I just really hadn’t thought to look further for names and faces, if that makes sense?

 I loved that though Junior’s diagnosed with Cerebral Palsy, his story isn’t defined by this condition.
 He’s a talented artist and basketball player as well as a loving son, brother and friend.
 (This sounds like a eulogy….
 He doesn’t die in the story, I promise.)